Proantagonist/SupremeGamingRules/Ark/PVE/rules.md

 ## **Super Breeds**

-Super Breeds are defined as any dino with a base level of over 800.
+Super Breeds are defined as any dino with a base level of over 500.
 These dinos have been bred to have the highest values in at least 2 stats.
 Super Breed dinos are the property of the breeder and can only be traded, gifted, bred or used in boss fights at the original breeder's discretion.
 If caught with a Super Breed line that is not yours, the dinos will be removed from your possession and additional punishments will follow based on the severity of the violation.

 **DO NOT** cross-breed supers with regular tames.
   - Breeders Responsibilities:
-    - Be cautious as to who you issue your super bred dinos to.
+    - Be mindful as to who you issue your super bred dinos to.
     - IF a super bred dino is involved in griefing - it will be destroyed.
   - Breeders Rights:
     - Issue/Exchange their super breeds with whomever they wish.
     - There are no limitations to what you can breed.

-Please reference [this forum category](https://www.supremegaming.gg/forums/category/15/pve-super-breeding-registration) for the list of registered Super Breeds and their authorised users.
+Please reference [this forum category](https://docs.google.com/document/d/e/2PACX-1vRVFVWtmYawjnuT7MhqTDSsoanbGIae-IEW3UvPsH4U8YPziBXViHwOxnRQOJXXLOrhLQboP_cUYwko/pub) for the list of registered Super Breeds and their authorised users.

 ---